Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: The values will be added to the boss's new health on every new stage.
 			// Note: The values will determine when the boss evolves to the next stage.
 			// Note: This setting can be overridden for specific players.
-			// Example: When Stage 2 boss with 8000 base HP has 2500 HP or less, he will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
+			// Example: When Stage 2 boss with 8000 base HP has 2500 HP or less, it will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
 			// --
 			// Character limit: 25
 			// Character limit for each health stage: 5